Parkinson's patients in hospital:

 And finally ...

 Every Parkinson's patient should have a proactive plan for hospitalization.
-This includes bringing an *Aware in Care kit from the Parkinson Foundation and communicating regularly with doctors and neurologists.
-Identifying problems early, such as infections or risk of falls, can often avoid hospitalization.
+This includes bringing a * Parkinson's Foundation Aware in Care kit and communicating regularly with doctors and neurologists.
+By identifying problems early, such as infections or fall risks, hospitalization can often be avoided.
 It is crucial to be proactive and prepare for possible hospitalizations to ensure the best possible care.

 * that would be the aware in care kit from the Parkinson Foundation is currently not available in Germany, we will research a corresponding source for you.